Skip to main content ↓

 2. Catering to unique sales models

-Custom CRMs can be particularly attractive when a company’s sales model is complex or doesn’t neatly fit a typical B2B sales model.
+Custom CRM software can be particularly attractive when a company’s sales model is complex or doesn’t neatly fit a typical B2B sales model.
 For example, if you sell physical goods and subscription services, or have B2B and B2C sales teams working in tandem, it can be hard to find an off-the-shelf CRM software solution that works well for you out of the box.

 3. Unlimited users